FEE AGREEMENT AND IMPORTANT FORMS

 For example, if you win $10,000 in back benefits, our fee is 25% of that amount.
 So, $2500.
 We do not charge you $9200, because 25% of your back benefit is less than the attorney fee cap.

 If you win $100,000 in back benefits, our fee is $9200.
-Twenty-five percent of $100,000 is $25,000.
-But we do not charge you 25% of your back benefit, because that would be higher than the attorney fee cap.
-Therefore, our fee would be $9200.
+25 % of $100,000 is $25,000.
+But we do not charge you 25% of your past due benefits, because that would be higher than the attorney fee cap.
+Therefore, in this example our fee would be $9200.

 Remember, we only charge you an attorney fee when we win your SSD benefits.
+If we do not win your case, then we do not charge any attorney fee.

 SIGN THE CONTRACT & APPLY FOR DISABILITY BENEFITS

-LEARN MORE ABOUT OUR LAW FIRM
+LEARN ABOUT OUR LAW FIRM